emg36/wagtailgmaps/README.md

 ```

 Notice the `FieldPanel` is embedded in a `MultiFieldPanel`, even if it only contains a single element.
 If you define your `FieldPanel` outside it won't work.
 The app supports more than one map (field) at the same time.
+EXCEPT in the above mentioned case where an 'inline solution' is being used.

 The classname goes on the second panel as the javascript fills it's first parent input field with the lat/lng and the input field previous to that with the address field.